 As updates are made to your application, you can leverage continuous deployment practices to streamline the deployment process.
 Whenever you're ready to deploy a new version of an application, simply run the vapor deploy production command again.
 Vapor will automatically update the necessary AWS resources and distribute the new version to your global deployment.

 Congratulations!
-You've successfully journeyed through the process of building and deploying a serverless Laravel application using Laravel Vapor.
-You've gained insights into serverless architecture and learned how Vapor simplifies deployment.
-Thanks for reading!
+You've successfully journeyed through the process of building a Laravel application, then deploying it as a serverless application using Laravel Vapor.
+Hopefully you've gained some insight into serverless architecture as an option for Laravel production deployments and learned how Vapor simplifies deployment.